apereo/apereo.github.io/_posts/cas/2018-10-22-cas6-springboot-admin-server.md

 ![image](https://user-images.githubusercontent.com/1205228/47254710-ca49e200-d472-11e8-94e8-7cb5a711f5a7.png)

-There is a lot more you can do with the Admin server to add security, custom notification, etc. Please see the [Spring Boot Admin documentation](https://codecentric.github.io/spring-boot-admin/current).
+There is a lot more you can do with the Admin server to add security, custom notifications, etc. Please see the [Spring Boot Admin documentation](https://codecentric.github.io/spring-boot-admin/current).

 ## Finale